HBO Max: Everything about the app set to stream Wonder Woman 1984, Matrix 4 and Dune

 Making Wonder Woman 1984 and Warner Bros.' other big new flicks available on HBO Max is sure to be a boon for interest in the service.
 Since its launch in late May, HBO Max has been grappling with a bumpy rollout: Even though millions of people can upgrade to Max at no extra cost because they already subscribe to regular HBO, only a fraction of those people have bothered downloading and signing up for the app.
 In HBO Max's first five months, it's ramped up to 8.6 million accounts; Disney Plus, by comparison, hit 50 million subscribers in the same amount of time.

 Why has Max struggled?
-For one, HBO Max initially failed to get its app on the most popular streaming devices.
+For one thing, HBO Max initially failed to get its app on the most popular streaming devices.
 And AT&T's WarnerMedia unit, which operates HBO and its streaming business, played musical chairs with all the the various apps that HBO operates, confusing some would-be Max customers.

 But after months of absence, the service finally scored support for its HBO Max app to stream on Roku gadgets and on Amazon devices like Fire TV, "Firestick" and Fire tablets.
 Together, Amazon and Roku represent more than 70% of streaming devices in the US, according to Parks Associates.